kameron-sugino/Basics-of-16S-sequence-processing-on-SGE-cluster-servers/20230816_Workshop_code_QIIME_job.md

     #SBATCH --mail-type=ALL
     #SBATCH --chdir=

--   The commands in the header are fairly self-explainatory, so I won’t go into too many details here.
+-   The commands in the header are fairly self-explanatory, so I won’t go into too many details here.
 But there are a few things you should be aware of, depending on the server/cluster/nodes you have access to